 Blanes has more than four kilometers of coastline, offering a variety of beaches including S’Abanell — the longest beach of the Costa Brava.

 The beaches are well-maintained.
 Fresh sand is brought in when needed, and during the night cleaning crews remove garbage, leaving behind a freshly-raked beach.

 The sand on most of the beaches of Blanes is somewhat coarse, but comfortable to lie and walk on.

 Most beaches are served by small kiosks where refreshments can be bought at reasonable prices.

 There are open showers at regular intervals.
-There are some toilet and first aid facilities, as well as access points for the handicapped — but not as many as you’d expect.
+There are also some toilet and first aid facilities, as well as access points for the handicapped — but not as many as you’d expect.

 The water quality at Blanes beaches is consistently good, and within Blue Flag standards.

 Still, many Barcelonians — and other Catalonians — vacation in Blanes.

 Why?
 Many reasons, including: beautiful beaches with plenty of space, clean water, fantastic restaurants, gorgeous nature, plenty of nightlife, great shops, and an authentic old town.